blacklightpy/vaultofknowledge/Z0-Organizing (All Notes Matter)/Password Management Strategy.md

 - Have enterprise profiles that give permission to login to server
 - All passwords can be modified by a master account/multiple ones.
 - Idea: [[Shamir Secret Sharing]]
+- Don't use MD5/SHA.
+Use adaptive hashing like bcrypt.

 ## Users
 - Store passwords hashed and salted